 WHY ARE THERE DIFFERENT GLOW PLUG TEMPERATURE RATINGS?

 We have different plug temperature ratings so they can be used to change the performance of the engine depending on the flying conditions.
 Because our engines have a fixed compression stroke and operating setup, the perfect ignition point will change with different running conditions.
 Some of these can include compression ratio, nitro or oil contents in the fuel, weather conditions and propeller load.
-By using plugs with different temperature ratings, we can adjust the ignition point so it’s not too early or late.
-Once you find that sweet spot, your engine will produce the best engine performance.
+By using plugs with different temperature ratings, we can adjust the ignition point so it’s not too early or too late.
+Once you find that sweet spot, your engine will produce the best performance.